Transportation Engineering Training Program

 Program Overview

 CDOT’s Transportation Engineering Training Program (TETP) develops and hosts roadway design and construction training for CDOT engineering staff, consultant partners, contractors and local agency personnel.
-TETP courses emphasize CDOT-specific processes and procedures and are available in a variety of learning formats, including:
+TETP courses emphasize CDOT-specific processes and procedures that are available in a variety of learning formats, including:

 - Self-paced online e-learning